lovehifi/raudiobub/README.md

 >
 Choose Server, Choose Music, Add Album
 >
-It can play Hi-Res music from the internet via your NAS.

 >
 >
 ![Screenshot](rAudioBubble.png)
 >
+It can play Hi-Res (352khz) music from your NAS via the internet or locally.